Scholarship Information & Guidelines

 - Credit-seeking mobility of 6 to 12 months at a partner institution, leading to academic recognition of the study period towards a degree programme at the home institution,

-PLEASE NOTE: Master’s degree-seeking mobility is not available for the third round of applications.
+PLEASE NOTE: PhD full degree-seeking mobility is no longer available

 Student mobility – Areas of study